Ecuador travel advice

 Drugs

-Individuals may be found guilty by association if they have criminal associates.
-Drivers should not accept hitchhikers, as they could be held responsible for them as well as for the content of their luggage.
+You may also be found guilty by association if they have criminal associates.
+For instance, drivers could be held responsible for passengers carrying drugs in their luggage.

 Identification